Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ![Failure vs Success](screenshots/4-failure-vs-success.PNG)

-The breakdown of authentication outcomes shows:

-* A very high number of failures
-* Minimal or no successful logins

-This pattern strongly reinforces the presence of brute-force behaviour.
+The overwhelming number of failures compared to successful logins reinforces the likelihood of a brute-force attack.

 ---